 - e) New development at Broad Locations should: - i.
 Prioritise sustainable and active modes of transport; - ii.
 Demonstrate to the satisfaction of the Council that attractive alternatives to the private car would lead to reduced demand, such as to justify a reduction in parking provision against the standards; and - iii.
-Develop an appropriate parking strategy with lower than standard parking requirements which must be agreed with the Council and which can realistically be enforced by planning obligations and/or on-street parking controls.
+Develop an appropriate parking strategy with lower than standard parking requirements which must be agreed with the Council and which can realistically be enforced by planning obligations and/or on-street parking controls. - 5.
+Local Plan Appendix 1 'Cycle and Car Parking Guidance and Standards for New Development' includes the following elements that relate to the proposed Parking Zones (please see Regulation 19 Local Plan for full wording of Appendix 1):

-1 As shown on the Policies Map
+&lt;sup>1 As shown on the Policies Map